greeneryguru/greenery/doc/help.md

    * humidity
    * soil-moisture

- - **sensor**: Declare if the Action will activate based on measurements from only one particular sensor, or any sensor in the room.
+ - **sensor**: Declare if the Action will activate based on measurements from only one particular sensor, or any sensor, in the room.

  - **trigger thresholds**: These define when an Action will trigger (activate or deactivate), based on measurements received from sensors.
 For instance, if you wanted to keep the room humidity between 50-55%, a Triggered-On/Off Action would be defined with the following trigger thresholds:
    * "If value is less than 51, turn outlet called 'humidifier' ON"